chonnessey/robogers-neighborhood/README.md

 ### Tests
 Describe: beepBoop()

 Test: "It should return an array with a 0 if the number 0 is inputted"
 Code: beepBoop(0);
 Expected Output: [0]

+Test: "It should return an array with "Beep!" if the number inputted is 1"
+Code: beepBoop(1);
+Expected Output: ["Beep!"]

 ### Technologies Used: